 Types and features of network switches

-Other than the number of ports and port grade, you’ll note a few extra things in network switches, including “managed,” “unmanaged,” and “PoE”.
+Besides the number of ports and port grade, you’ll notice a few additional features in network switches, such as “managed,” “unmanaged,” and “Power over Ethernet (PoE)”.
 In fact, you’ll generally see all that in the model names.
 For example, the Zyxel XS1930-12HP is a 12-Port Multi-Gig PoE Managed switch.

 Let’s find out what these mean.